gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 #### For participants

-When discussing your notes, ask yourself if you need an action item to meet the unmet needs behind the note, or if it's enough for you to be understood and appreciated by your colleagues.
+When preparing or discussing your notes, ask yourself if you need an action item to fulfill the needs behind the note, or if it's enough for you to be understood and appreciated by your colleagues.

 When discussing action items, ask yourself what's keeping you from saying